-1. The really cheap flight that costs extra upon arrival
+1. The cheap flight that costs extra upon arrival

 Imagine you are searching for and comparing flight prices.
 You find that flight that costs you USD 100 less.

-But then you realise that the flight arrives at 3.50 am.
+But then you realize that the flight arrives at 1.50 in the morning.

-And of course, the same logic applies to flights leaving very early in the morning – are you willing to spend the night before at the airport, or will you pay for an airport hotel, thus spending more money?
+And, of course, the same logic applies to flights leaving very early in the morning – are you willing to spend the night before at the airport, or will you pay for an airport hotel, thus spending more money?

-2. The Unicorn Airline offering one flight a week at great prices
+2. The Unicorn Airline offers one flight a week at great prices

 It is probably an airline you have never flown with before.
 But you recognize the name.
-And looking for that flight to a popular destination during peak season they are much cheaper.
+And looking for a flight to a popular destination during peak season, they are much cheaper.
 And there are seats available.

 Now, this is not necessarily a problem in itself.

-But what do you do if there is a major schedule change or flight cancellation and the next available scheduled flight with the airline is in one week?
+But what do you do if there is a significant schedule change or flight cancellation and the next available scheduled flight with the airline is in one week?

 3. Combining airlines that do not cooperate

-At times there are great prices to be had when combining airlines that do not cooperate or work together.
+You can sometimes get great prices when combining airlines that do not cooperate or work together.

-But this type of trip exposes you to risks when there are delays, time table changes or even flight cancellations.
+But this trip exposes you to risks when there are delays, timetable changes, or even flight cancellations.

-With separate bookings you, the traveller, could find yourself having to book a new flights at your own expense.
+With separate bookings, you, the traveler, could find yourself booking a new flight at your own expense.

-4. Booking low prices where all is “extra”
+4. Booking low prices where everything is “extra”

-But often we realize that we want or maybe even need check-in bags, seating and meals – and now these options are all of a sudden at extra cost.
+But often, we realize that we need check-in bags, seating, or meals – and now these options are all of a sudden at extra cost.

 The equivalent when booking accommodation would be that Wi-Fi or breakfast is extra.
-And believe me when I say that buying breakfast for a family of four in places like New York, Moscow or Tokyo can cost you a few dollars.
+And believe me when I say that buying breakfast for a family of four in New York, Moscow, or Tokyo can cost you a few bucks.

-5. Keep an eye on transportation to and from airport
+5. Keep an eye on transportation to and from the airport

-Is public transportation or airport shuttles available and will it get you there on time?
-Especially if you have a really early or late flight departure.
+Is public transportation or airport shuttles available, and will they get you there on time?
+Especially if you have an early or late flight departure.

-If not, you may have to drive and park at the airport and costs will add up or even spend the night before at an airport hotel?
+If not, you may have to drive and park at the airport or spend the night before at an airport hotel.

 And as for transport to your hotel, contact the hotel beforehand and ask for advice and suggestions.

-It is also good to remember that major cities like for example New York and London have several airports.
+It is also good to remember that major cities like New York and London have several airports.
 And the cost and distance for transfers can vary substantially.

 6. Booking cheap flights and skimping on service